-In 2015, the legislature passed SB 124, which made several noteworthy changes to the prior legislation.
+In 2015, the legislature passed SB 12 to amend K.S.A.
+65-3407c(8) in several ways.
 First, it reinstated the reporting provision.
 This report on the costs of implementing and regulating land-spreading is now required annually.
 Next, sellers of property where land-spreading has occurred in the three years previous to the sale of the property must disclose the procedure and date it was performed to the buyer prior to closing on the property.
 Lastly, the sunset provision has been eliminated.